 Blue 55-Gallon Water Tank by WaterPrepared

-I know the Blue 55-Gallon Water Tank (Check the price on Amazon now) is not the prettiest tank out there, but it’s great for mobile detailing setups.
+I know the Blue 55-Gallon Water Tank is not the prettiest tank out there, but it’s great for mobile detailing setups.
 It’s a vertically designed tank to fit inside your vehicle effortlessly.

 You have a large tank cap on the top, which is fantastic for quickly filling the tank with water.
 At the bottom, there’s a spigot that fits garden hoses so that you can connect it to the water pump or pressure washer too.